“We must never give up, we will get that one breakthrough that we are hoping for”

 Pranjal Patil is India’s first IAS Officer.

-Competing against 7-8lakhs students for India’s one of the toughest exams, UPSC exam is itself a challenge and for Pranjal the difficulty is multiplied like a thousand times as for her eyesight.
+Competing against 7-8lakh students for India’s one of the toughest exams, the UPSC exam is itself a challenge, and for Pranjal the difficulty is multiplied like a thousand times as for her eyesight.

-She shows will power is everything in achieving your dream.
+She shows that power is everything in achieving your dream.
 Here is the story of the first blind female IAS Officer of India.

 Pranjal Patil is originally a resident of Ulhasnagar, Maharashtra.